Gauss Composition for P^1, and the universal Jacobian of the Hurwitz space of double covers: Definition and properties of

 We mentioned above that the stack $\Jbar^{2,g,n}$ fails to be quasi-compact, and that it can have extraneous components.
 In this section, we introduce an open substack $\Jbd^{2,g,n}\subseteq \Jbar^{2,g,n}$ which resolves these issues.
 The following theorem illustrates some of the nice properties satisfied by $\Jbd^{2,g,n}$, and they illustrate that $\Jbd^{2,g,n}$ is a sort of moduli compactification of the universal Jacobian $\UJac^{2,g,n}$. \begin{theorem} For $g\geq 0$, we have that $\Jbd^{2,g,n}$ is smooth and irreducible, and it contains $\mathscr J^{2,g,n}$ as a dense open substack.
 Further, $\Jbd^{2,g,n}$ is unirational, and thus $\mathscr J^{2,g,n}$ is unirational. \end{theorem}

 \begin{proposition} The stack $\Jbd^{2,g,n}$ is universally closed. \end{proposition}

-To define $\Jbd^{2,g,n}$, we first define $\mathscr U^{2,d}$ as the moduli stack of vector bundles $F$ of rank $2$ and degree $d$ on $\P^1$.
-This is a smooth, irreducible Artin stack which is of finite type and has dimension $-4$.
+To define $\Jbd^{2,g,n}$, we first define $\mathscr U^{2,d}$ as the moduli stack of vector bundles $F$ of rank $2$ and degree $d$ on $\P^1$ (see \cite[Example 1.14]{Heinloth} for the basic properties of $\mathscr U^{2,d}$ and an explicit atlas).
 There is a natural surjection

 where we send a triple $(V,L,p)$ to the vector bundle $V$ of rank $2$.